zygotecnologia/guides/style/rails/README.md

 > [...]
 Don't pass symbols, named parameters or complex Ruby objects (like Date or Time!)
 > as those will not survive the dump/load round trip correctly.

+Remember this includes the usage of `.delay` method when sending emails, since this method schedules a job in Sidekiq.
+So the same rule applies when passing parameter to `.delay`.

 When dealing with time, use `.iso8601` to convert it into string and back to Datetime.

 ```ruby